dsrkafuu/dsrkafuu/README.md

 - Huge fan of Kyoto Animation since Lucky Star (2007)
 - Prefer VS Code, always working with 2-space (in any language)
-- Using Windows, macOS, Manjaro and Ubuntu (WSL)
+- Using Windows 11, macOS Monterey and Ubuntu 20.04 (WSL)
+- JSX/TSX are the best syntax for mordern web development

 **Hardware**